morgen-peschke/trans-factsheet/README.md

     * Most, if not all, of those incidents would be illegal even without a restrictive trans bathroom bill being in effect, so introducing such a law isn't really the solution here.
     * Gathering this sort of data via media reports is rather dubious too, considering some of these incidents go unreported and some of those which are reported turn out to be hoaxes.
-It doesn't help that a good few hyperpartisan and anti-trans advocacy groups are cited, like DailyWire and MassResistance, which both have interest in spreading anti-trans info even if it turns out to be misleading or falsified.
+It doesn't help that a good few hyper-partisan and anti-trans advocacy groups are cited, like DailyWire and MassResistance, which both have interest in spreading anti-trans info even if it turns out to be misleading or falsified.
 * "_[When is 90% not Substantially ALL?](https://outofmypantiesnow.wordpress.com/2013/10/28/when-is-90-not-substantially-all/)_"
-  TERF wordpress blog
+  TERF WordPress blog
-    * Ignoring the preamble, the post is very obviously a gish gallop which has lot of dead links and an awful lot of links unrelated to the transgender bathroom stuff.
+    * Ignoring the preamble, the post is very obviously a gish gallop which has lots of dead links and an awful lot of links unrelated to the transgender bathroom stuff.
 The compilation also includes way more than just transgender people, extending its focus to cross-dressers (that is, anyone who is wearing literally any clothing which we associate with the opposite gender, such as [a naked man who is wearing nothing but women's heels](https://www.foxnews.com/printer_friendly_wires/2007Apr26/0,4675,NothingButHeels,00.html)).